pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 In a big picture, the flow was built to get information about location of a driver who triggered it, next to lookup details of the closest petrol station (**by using** **Azure Maps API**).
-Finally to save the station\'s data together with status into database, so later it can be displayed with a proper color of a pin, inside the app.
-But in details, it\'s much more interesting.
+Finally to save the station's data together with status into database, so later it can be displayed with a proper color of a pin, inside the app.
+But in details, it's much more interesting.

 ![PetrolFlow -